DavidDee2023/DINNKO928_CLK2302A_GroupA_DINGAANNKOSI_DWACapstone/README.md

-God-Cast-App Project
+God-Cast-App Project 🎧

-🎧🎶🎧🎶
+🎧
-For our final Capstone project from the Dynamic Web Apps Module we were required to build a user-friendly and engaging podcast app that allowed users to explore an extensive collection of podcast shows, seamlessly play their favorite episodes, and to keep track of the ones they love the most.
+The final Capstone project from the Dynamic Web Apps Module we were required to build a user-friendly and engaging podcast app that allowed users to explore an extensive collection of podcast shows, seamlessly play their favorite episodes, and to keep track of the ones they love the most.

   - [Features](#features)